 26.1 Access Charge

 (a) In General.
 All Market Participants withdrawing Energy from the CAISO Controlled Grid shall pay Access Charges in accordance with this Section 26.1 and Appendix F, Schedule 3, except (1) as provided in Section 4.1 of Appendix I (Station Power Protocol) and (2) for storage resources, including Non-Generator Resources and Pumped-Storage Hydro Units, withdrawing Energy for later resale to the CAISO Markets or to provide Ancillary Services.
 The Access Charge shall comprise two components, which together shall be designed to recover each Participating TO’s or Approved Project Sponsor’s Transmission Revenue Requirement.
 The first component shall be the annual authorized revenue requirement, as approved by FERC, associated with (1) the transmission facilities and Entitlements turned over to the Operational Control of the CAISO by a Participating TO or (2) transmission facilities that are not yet in operation, but approved under Section 24, and assigned to an Approved Project Sponsor.
 The second component shall be based on the Transmission Revenue Balancing Account (TRBA), which shall be designed to flow through the Participating TO’s Transmission Revenue Credits calculated in accordance with Section 5 of the TO Tariff and other credits identified in Sections 6 and 8 of Schedule 3 of Appendix F of the CAISO Tariff.
+Non-Subscribers scheduling transactions on transmission assets or Entitlements of a Subscriber Participating TO shall pay the Transmission Access Charge and Wheeling Access Charge, and the CAISO shall provide Non-Subscriber Usage Payment Amounts to each Subscriber Participating TO for Non-Subscribers’ use of the Subscriber Participating TO’s transmission assets and Entitlements and Subscriber Encumbrances used to provide Subscriber Rights, pursuant to Schedule 3 of Appendix F of the CAISO Tariff.

 The Access Charges shall be paid by any UDC or MSS Operator that is serving Gross Load in a PTO Service Territory, and shall consist, where applicable, of a Regional Access Charge, and a Local Access Charge.
 The Regional Access Charge and the Local Access Charges shall each comprise two components, which together shall be designed to recover each Participating TO’s Regional Transmission Revenue Requirement and Local Transmission Revenue Requirement, as applicable.
 The Regional Access Charge and the Local Access Charge for the applicable Participating TO shall be paid by each UDC and MSS Operator based on its Gross Load in the PTO Service Territory.